Localization of abelian gauge fields with Stueckelberg-like geometrical coupling on $f(T,B)$-thick brane: Thick brane in gravity

 which is a simple thick brane solution.
 From Eq. (\ref{09a}), we obtain the form of the warp factor, i.e.,

 Finally, we can write the form of the energy density for this thick brane system, which is

-In Fig. \ref{figene1}, we plot the graphs for the warp factor $e^{2A}$, solution of the scalar field $\phi$, potential $V(\phi)$, and for the energy density $\rho$.
-It is easy to notice the influence of the torsion parameter $c_1$.
-When the value of $c_1$ decreases, the warp factor narrows (Fig.\ref{figene1}.$a$).
-The field $\phi$ has a kink-like solution that becomes more evident with the variation of the torsion parameter (Fig.\ref{figene1}.$b$).
-The potential senses the modifications of the kink-like field, which tries to modify itself with the variation of the parameter $c_1$ (Fig.\ref{figene1}.$c$).
-All this directly influences the behavior of the energy density of the brane, which tends to become more localized as the value of $c_1$ is decreased (Fig.\ref{figene1}.$d$).
+Fig. \ref{figene1} shows the plots for the warp factor $e^{2A}$, scalar field $\phi$, potential $V(\phi)$, and energy density $\rho$.
+It is evident that the torsion parameter $c_1$ has a significant impact on the results.
+As $c_1$ decreases, the warp factor narrows (Fig. \ref{figene1}(a)).
+The scalar field has a kink-like solution, which becomes more pronounced with decreasing $c_1$ (Fig. \ref{figene1}(b)).
+The potential also responds to the changes in the kink-like field, resulting in modifications to its shape as $c_1$ varies (Fig. \ref{figene1}(c)).
+These changes directly affect the behavior of the energy density, which becomes more localized with decreasing $c_1$ (Fig. \ref{figene1}(d)).